 How to store traditional Sri Lankan love cake

-Store in a cool dry place away from sunlight for up to 4 weeks in room temperature covered in an airtight container.
-Add oil paper on the top and bottom, so it stays moist and doesn’t dry out.
+Store in a cool dry place away from sunlight for up to 4 weeks at room temperature covered in an airtight container.
 I have actually stored mine for even 2 months, but all climates are different so 4 weeks will be ideal.
 Don’t refrigerate as it will not be the same.

 Sri Lankan Love cake with pumpkin preserve

-Can I make a eggless traditional Sri Lankan Love cake
+Can I make an eggless traditional Sri Lankan Love cake

 No, you cannot, I am sorry to disappoint any of my readers, substituting ingredients from an authentic love cake recipe will not be the same, and I don’t want to destroy this beautiful cake by giving alterations